MIDNIGHT COMMANDER / MC TUTORIAL

 - it is recommended to unmount the affected partition: umount /dev/sda2 (your partition)

 - access Command menu, Undelete files and enter your partition in the box

 - after a few moments search, it will show a directory containing the inode numbers (the file contents, missing the header or filename)

 - Sort and arrange by time, size etc. through Left / Right menu, Sort Order

 - F3 to view the contents of a file

 - Copy required files over to a new directory on your mounted filesystem

 - rename and move your recovered files back.

-I recently installed MC on 10.7 Lion using a universal binary from http://louise.hu/poet/?tag=mc This includes all the libraries and was lighting fast to download and install.
+I installed MC on 10.9 Mavericks using a universal binary from http://louise.hu/poet/tag/mc This includes all the libraries and was lighting fast to download and install.

-Access the network and external drives by mounting the drive first in
+Access the network and external drives from 'volumes' in the root directory.